anyscale/madewithml.github.io/docs/courses/mlops/product.md

 [Product](#product-management) (*What* & *Why*) → [Methodology](#methodology) (*How*) → [Project](#project-management) (*Who* & *When*)

 We're going to be covering all of these sections in this template but in reality, this template can be broken down into individual documents.
 Where there is a main project page which describes the overall product and the scoped releases.
 Each of which point to the components (product, methods and project) that we cover in this template (for that particular release).
-We can also include the key differences/improvements between each release so it's easy to discover which release has the relevant details for specific features.

 ```bash
 # Project scoping